-We have also entered into construction loan agreements with Colonial Bank pursuant to which we can borrow up to \$43.4 million to fund construction costs for our West Houston Facilities.
-Each construction loan has a term of 18 months and an option on our part to convert the loan to a 30-month term loan upon completion of construction of the West Houston Facility securing that loan.
+We have also entered into construction loan agreements in an aggregate amount of \$43.4 million with Colonial Bank to fund construction costs for our West Houston Facilities.
+Each construction loan has a term of 18 months and an option on the part of the borrower to convert the loan to a 30-month term loan upon completion of construction of the West Houston Facility securing that loan.
 The construction loans are secured by mortgages on the West Houston Facilities, as well as assignments of rents and leases on those facilities.
 The terms of the construction loan agreements prevent us from allowing the net operating income of the facility used as collateral for any calendar quarter to be less than 1.25 times the principal and interest payments then due and payable under the promissory note for the designated period until the loan is paid in full.
-In the event that our net operating income falls below the minimum debt service requirement, we must prepay a portion of the principal balance of the promissory note so that the debt service requirement is satisfied and maintained within 10 days of our non-compliance.
+In the $\operatorname{event}$ that our net operating income falls below the minimum debt service requirement, we must prepay a portion of the principal balance of the promissory note so that the debt service requirement is satisfied and maintained within 10 days of our non-compliance.
 The construction loans bear interest at the one month LIBOR plus 225 basis points during the construction period and one month LIBOR plus 250 basis points thereafter.
 The Colonial Bank loans are cross-defaulted.
 As of the date of this prospectus, we have made no borrowings under the Colonial Bank loans.